PLEASE READ CAREFULLY:

 3. Open the DNA collection kit.

-5. You should have two packages of swabs if you requested a Bio-Gene DNA collection kit.
+5. You should have one package of swabs if you requested a Bio-Gene DNA collection kit.
 There are two swabs in each package.
 Carefully remove the buccal swabs from one package.

 6. Avoid touching the swab tip with your fingers, gloves or against any surface.